 Sociology 248D | email@example.com

 BIO AND RESEARCH

-Courtney L. Feldscher is Ph.D.
-Candidate in the Sociology Department at Boston University.
-Her research interests include work & organizations, community sociology, economic sociology, the sociology of media and popular culture, and criminology.
-She is particularly interested in the real estate market in terms of the social, economic, and cultural meanings embedded in the concept of home ownership.
+My research interests include work & organizations, economic sociology, criminology, and the sociology of media and popular culture.
+My dissertation research will focus on the real estate market in terms of the social, economic, and cultural meanings embedded in the concept of home ownership.
 In particular, how homeowners’ associations develop, manage, and protect meaning and value.
-Her dissertation, entitled “Home Sweet Home? – Intra-Organizational Conflict in Homeowners’ Associations”, explores the scope, scale, and sources of conflict in homeowners’ associations.

 Book Review (with Laurel Smith-Doerr) of Women, Gender, and Technology, edited by Mary Frank Fox, Deborah G. Johnson, and Sue V. Rosser.
 Contemporary Sociology: A Journal of Reviews.
 Volume, 36, Number 5, pp. 439.